 8. St Mary’s Trumpet Call, or Hejnał Mariacki

 St Mary’s Trumpet Call, or Hejnał Mariacki, has been played in Kraków’s Main Square on a daily basis since the 14th century to signal the time.
-This highly traditional tune is known to almost every Pole and due to its long-standing history, a plethora of stories and myths have grown onto it, making it a very rich cultural phenomenon.
+This highly traditional tune is known to almost every Pole.
+Due to its long-standing history, many stories and myths have grown onto it, making it a very rich cultural phenomenon.